-Here’s some studies:
+Here are some studies:

 a) This study examined if creatine would have any positive effects on the skill execution abilities of people who are sleep deprived.
-On the side they found out that creatine significantly increased salivary testosterone levels.
+On the side, they found out that creatine significantly increased salivary testosterone levels.

 b) This study conducted in 2009 showed that after a 7 day loading phase of creatine, followed by a further 14 days of creatine maintenance supplementation – while testosterone levels in blood serum didn’t significantly fluctuate – the levels of more bio-active androgen, dihydrotestosterone, increased by 56% after the initial 7 days of creatine loading and remained 40% above the baseline after 14 days maintenance.

-The ratio of dihydrotestosterone to testosterone was therefore increased by 36% after the 7 day creatine supplementation and remained elevated by 22% after the maintenance dose.
+The ratio of dihydrotestosterone to testosterone was therefore increased by 36% after the 7-day creatine supplementation and remained elevated by 22% after the maintenance dose.

-c) This study followed a bunch of college athletes during a ten week exercise program.
+c) This study followed a bunch of college athletes during a ten-week exercise program.
 The athletes were divided into 3 groups: one group received a placebo, one group received creatine, and the third group received a mix of creatine and beta-alanine.

 The results showed that in the creatine group, testosterone levels and power output increased significantly.

 d) This study had 17 men who were doing some serious short-term overtraining in the gym.
-They were divided into 2 groups, the first one got 0.3 grams of creatine per kg of bodyweight, and the second group received a placebo.
+They were divided into 2 groups, the first one got 0.3 grams of creatine per kg of body weight, and the second group received a placebo.

-The results showed that during overtraining, the creatine group was able to preserve their power output much better than the placebo group, and the creatine group had continuously higher total and free testosterone levels thorough the study when compared to the placebo group.
+The results showed that during overtraining, the creatine group was able to preserve their power output much better than the placebo group, and the creatine group had continuously higher total and free testosterone levels through the study when compared to the placebo group.

-e) The researchers in this short-term study conducted on swimmers, saw that creatine supplementation was able to increase the swimming speed of a 50 meter sprint by 4.6% and testosterone levels by at least 15% when compared to placebo.
+e) The researchers in this short-term study conducted on swimmers saw that creatine supplementation was able to increase the swimming speed of a 50-meter sprint by 4.6% and testosterone levels by at least 15% when compared to placebo.

 f) This study examined the long-term safety effects of creatine.
-Athletes who had ingested creatine for up to four years were found to have no adverse health effects, but a tend to increase testosterone levels was noted.
+Athletes who had ingested creatine for up to four years were found to have no adverse health effects, but a tendency to increase testosterone levels was noted.

 g) In this study, twenty resistance trained males took either 4x5g of creatine per day or the same amount of dextrose (placebo).
 Their hormones were then examined daily for a week, whilst the subjects trained at days 3, 5, and 7.
-After the 7 day loading phase of creatine (or placebo), the results showed that when compared to placebo, the creatine group had 17% higher testosterone and -13% lower cortisol levels.
+After the 7-day loading phase of creatine (or placebo), the results showed that when compared to placebo, the creatine group had 17% higher testosterone and -13% lower cortisol levels.

-So if we combine the massive amount of evidence that we already have on creatine supplementation, I guess it’s safe to conclude that creatine is pretty fucking awesome.
+So if we combine the massive amount of evidence that we already have on creatine supplementation, I guess it’s safe to conclude that creatine is pretty awesome.
 Optimizing testosterone and creatine go hand in hand.
-It’s a cheap compound that occurs naturally in the human body and has tendency to increase strength output, testosterone, DHT, cellular hydration, and reduce the symptoms of fatigue…
+It’s a cheap compound that occurs naturally in the human body and has a tendency to increase strength output, testosterone, DHT, cellular hydration, and reduce the symptoms of fatigue…

 …On top of all that, several studies show that it’s safe even as a long-term solution, provided that you’re following a proper dosage.